Mathieu-Desrochers/Schemings/documentation/units/http-server.md

 __response-content-type__
 A content type for the response.
 Must be one of the following values.
-Can be #f if the response does not contain a body.
+Can be false if the response does not contain a body.

 - "application/json; charset=utf-8"
 - "application/octet-stream"
 - "application/pdf"

 __service-procedure__
-A procedure used to handle requests.
+A procedure that will handle requests.
 Must accept the following parameters.

 - request